Zhi Jackie Yao

 flexible capability that is performant on manycore/GPU-based supercomputers.

-The main product of this research is the ARTEMIS package.
+The main product of this research is the Microelectronics package.

 This allows for GPU simulations of various devices including multiferroic logic, ferroelectric capacitors and transistors, magnetic RF devices, high-frequency circuits, etc.